The Purr of the LogCat

 592 if(loc != null && route != null){

-This, by the way, illustrates a type of bug that is common on Android-powered devices such as smart phones if they are not programmed carefully because
+This, by the way, illustrates a type of bug that is common on mobile devices such as smart phones if they are not programmed carefully because

 1. the Android class must depend on the hardware upon which it is running to supply the events, and